Ross65536/phpdev-on-docker/README.md

 5. Choose __Docker__ and select __lbawlaravel_php:latest__ as the __Image Name__
 6. Hit OK, and it automatically should detect PHP 7.1.15 and Xdebug 2.6.0

-# Laravel Code Structure
+# Laravel code structure

-In Laravel, a typical web request involves the following steps and files:
+In Laravel, a typical web request involves the following steps and files.

 ### 1) Routes